 For more information on Hogwarts, click here.

-There are four that appear in the canon:
+There are five and possibly six that appear in the canon: